-System Response 1 Details Rev views

-System Response 1: By May, 2024, all seniors will have a CCMR score card conference with their counselor, CCMR Formative Summative

-advisor, and or administrator.
-Nov Jan Mar June

-Indicators of Success: Formative:

-Counselor conference logs.

-CCMR Advisor conference logs.

-Senior CCMR assembly.

-Summative:

-Increase in post-secondary readiness assessment participation, such as ACT, SAT, TSI, and ASVAB.

-Increase in graduation rate.

-Staff Responsible: Administrators, Counselors, CCMR Advisor

-No Progress Accomplished - Continue/Modify X Discon ntinue • •
+System Response 1 Details Rev iews System Response 1: By May, 2025, general performance on CCMR indicators will improve by 20% by ensuring that SPED Formative students meet CCMR through campus-based professional learning on coding, monitoring, and transitioning SPED students from Foundation+Endorsement to Foundation-only graduation plans or vice versa depending on the academic strength of Nov Jan Mar June the students, as evidenced through the indicators of success.
+Indicators of Success: Formative: Counselor conference logs will be tracked monthly.
+CCMR Advisor conference logs will be tracked monthly.
+Senior CCMR assembly will occur before December, 2024.
+By December 2024, SPED coding for workforce readiness will be verified; and graduation plans adjusted appropriate to meet CCMR.
+Summative: By May, 2025, there will be an increase in post-secondary readiness assessment participation, such as ACT, SAT, TSI, and ASVAB, as compared to our 2024 numbers.
+By May, 2025, our graduation rate will be at or above 96%.
+Staff Responsible: Administrators, Counselors, CCMR Advisor No Progress Continue/Modify X Discor itinue 1

-Strategy 1: Instructional leadership team host a senior assembly and follow up by meeting with all seniors in their respective alpha splits to discuss graduation and where each students stands with CCMR requirements.
+Strategy 1: Instructional leadership team will host a senior assembly and follow up by meeting with all junior and seniors in their respective alpha splits to discuss graduation and where each student stands with CCMR requirements.
 Individual planning will be discussed as needed.

-Intended Audience: Senior Students
+Intended Audience: Junior and Senior Students